-You can pay a private clinic to remove a mole, but it may be expensive.
-Your GP can give you advice about where to get treatment.
+You may not like the look of a mole and want to remove it for cosmetic reasons.
+You can pay a private clinic to do this.
+Mole removal may be expensive.
+Your GP can give you advice about where to get it removed.

-There are some things you can do to protect your moles from sun damage, especially during hot weather.
+Things you can do to protect your moles during hot or sunny weather:

 stay in the shade between 11am and 3pm, when sunlight is strongest

-do not use sunlamps or sunbeds – they use UV light
+do not use sunlamps or sunbeds because they use UV light